Rotaract Fun Run to raise funds for other causes

 On th 6th of May, we hosted the run supporting our chosen charity.
 It took place on the University of Warwick Campus and covered a distance of 5km.
 It was open to the whole surrounding community, including individuals from Leamington Spa, Coventry, and Warwick students themselves.

-Website maintained by John Hughes PHF of the Rotary Club of Alcester and Bidford.
+Website maintained by John Hughes PHF.
 The Rotary name and logo are the exclusive property of Rotary International and are used here under Rotary International Internet Policy Guidelines. © Rotary